Of the lamentably few new novels I read this year, the finest by far was

 Joseph O'Connor is professor of creative writing at the University of Limerick.
 His novel The Thrill of it All is nominated for the International Dublin Literary Award

-The epic tome A Little Life, by Hanya Yanagihara (Picador), is an extraordinary book.
+, by Hanya Yanagihara (Picador), is an extraordinary book.
 Fifty pages in, you wonder what it’s about and whether it’s going to be worth your while staying around for another 670 pages, but while answers are slow in coming, this book pulls you into the tragic, deeply disturbing story of Jude’s life against the backdrop of the complex relationships built between four college friends.

 The Green Road (Jonathan Cape) is a book you don't put down until it is finished, dragging you right into the heart of another Irish family as only Anne Enright can.